Felon Voting Rights

 • Yes.
 If you have received a pardon for your felony conviction and you are otherwise eligible, you can register to vote.

 • Please note, it is the usual practice for the Board of Pardons to wait 10 years after a felony sentence has been completed before considering granting a pardon.
-You only need to wait two years to register to vote after the completion of your sentence.
+You only need to wait to register to vote until you have completed your sentence.

 What happens to my voter registration record if I am convicted of a felony?